-The Brent Primary School is part of The Cygnus Trust.
+The Brent Primary School is part of Cygnus Academies Trust.
 We are expanding year on year to become three form entry and at present this extends to our Year 3 cohort.

 All parents interested in requesting a pupil place at The Brent Primary School are offered a warm welcome at the school and invited to attend an information meeting and an informal guided tour.
 The dates for this year are: Wednesday 6th November 2019 at 1.30pm Tuesday 12th November 2019 at 1.30pm Tuesday 14th January 2020 at 1.30pm